dhiegov/dotfiles/README.md

 Hey! o/ I'm glad you stopped by.
 This repo contains config files and some code, especially in shell script, that I don't mind leaving in the public domain.
-Yop, you can do *anything* with these files, post them in your own github repo, make money out of them, even claim you created them yourself :D, that's what the [license](UNLICENSE) grants you.
+Yop, you can do *anything* with these files, such as post them in your own github repo, make money out of them, even claim you created them yourself :D, that's what the [license](UNLICENSE) grants you.